 Her research has focused on the mechanisms of transplant rejection and tolerance as well as on the phenotype and function of regulatory T cells (Tregs) in health and disease, both in the murine system and in man.
 Recently her laboratory has established a clinical protocol to expand Tregs in vitro.
 Tregs has been used in two clinical trials in renal transplant patients as part of a large EU cell therapy consortium and in liver transplant patients supported by the MRC.
 In parallel, her group has demonstrated that adoptive cell therapy using alloantigen-specific regulatory T cells can offer an advantage compared with polyclonal Tregs for preventing chronic allograft rejection.
 A GMP compatible cell sorter to generate highly pure Tregs is under validation and this approach will open the possibility of using alloantigen-specific Tregs for future clinical trials within the next few years.

-Lorna Marson is a Reader in Transplant Surgery at the University of Edinburgh, and Honorary Consultant Surgeon at the Royal Infirmary of Edinburgh.
+Lorna Marson is Professor of Transplant Surgery at the University of Edinburgh and Honorary Consultant Surgeon at the Royal Infirmary of Edinburgh.
 She is clinical lead for renal transplantation in Edinburgh and led the development of antibody incompatible transplantation in the region.

-Lorna held a Clinician Scientist Award from the Academy of Medical Sciences/Health Foundation from 2003 to 2008 and continues to work in clinically relevant research in renal transplantation, with translation of a novel agent from bench to bedside.
-Lorna is Vice President and President Elect of the British Transplantation Society and is Associate Postgraduate Dean for Surgery in southeast Scotland.
-As Deputy Chair of the Kidney Advisory Group, Lorna is part of the implementation group for the 2020 Living Donor Transplantation Strategy, which aims to increase living donation in the UK to match the best international standards.
+Lorna held a Clinician Scientist Award from the Academy of Medical Sciences/Health Foundation from 2003 to 2008 and continues to work in clinically relevant research in renal transplantation, with a portfolio that encompasses factors affecting cold ischaemic time, the impact of the virtual cross match and the management of antibody-mediated rejection.
+Lorna has been President of the British Transplantation Society (2017-2019) and Associate Postgraduate Dean for Surgery in southeast Scotland (2015-2017).
+As Deputy Chair of the Kidney Advisory Group, Lorna was part of the implementation group for the 2020 Living Donor Transplantation Strategy, which aimed to increase living donation in the UK to match the best international standards.
 In her role as a Trustee of Kidney Research UK, she took part in the London Ride 100 in 2015, to raise money for the charity.